Also referred to as functional foot orthotics, inserts, arch supports and various other interchangeable terms.

-The goal of foot orthosis therapy should be to reduce the pathologic loading forces on the injured structural components of the body in order to allow healing of the injured structures, to prevent new injuries from occurring, and to promote more efficient dynamics of the body during weightbearing activities."
+The goal of foot orthoses therapy should be to reduce the pathological loading forces on the injured structural components of the body in order to allow healing of the injured structures, to prevent new injuries from occurring, and to promote more efficient dynamics of the body during weight bearing activities."

 (Kirby, Kevin A.: Foot and Lower Extremity Biomechanics II: Precision Intricast Newsletters, 1997-2002.
 Precision Intricast, Inc., Payson, AZ, 2002, p.
 4.)

 It is important to recognise the role that orthotics play in terms of management of patients with mechanical related symptoms.

 There is a need to be methodical in terms of the mechanical approach in terms of the patient wearing the device on a regular basis and at least 80% of their weight bearing time to gain success from these type of devices.